RB0609/task/README.md

 source install/setup.bash
 ```
 # How to run this system
-1) Open your terminal and divide the terminal into two, one for Publisher and another for subscriber
+1) Open your terminal and divide the terminal into two, one for Publisher and another for subscriber<br>
 2) In the first terminal run this code<br>
 ```
 ros2 run planblue_pkg publisher